OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:23

 These were the potters and the inhabitants of Netaim and Gederah;
-they lived there with the king for his work.
+they resided there with the king for his work.

 ---

 ## 1 Chronicles 4:24

-The sons of Simeon were:
+The sons of Simeon included:

 > Nemuel, Jamin, Jarib, Zerah, and Shaul;